JoviMetzger/42Project-Inception/README.md

 ### 5. What Are Volumes?
 Docker containers are designed to be ephemeral *(short-lived)*, meaning that any data generated within <br>
 the container during runtime will be lost once the container is stopped or removed. <br>
-Volumes are used to persist important data outside of the container, allowing  you to keep that data even after the container is deleted or ontainer reboots <br>
+Volumes are used to persist important data outside of the container, <br>
+allowing  you to keep that data even after the container is deleted or ontainer reboots <br>

 **How volumes work:**
 - Volumes are stored on the host machine outside the container’s filesystem, usually in */var/lib/docker/volumes/*.